Haus Labs

-Haus Labs by Lady Gaga (or simply Haus Labs; formerly known as Haus Laboratories) is an American vegan and cruelty-free cosmetics brand founded by Lady Gaga.
+Haus Labs by Lady Gaga (or simply Haus Labs; formerly known as Haus Laboratories) is an American vegan and cruelty-free cosmetics brand founded by singer Lady Gaga.
 First launched on September 17, 2019, it was the first beauty line to launch exclusively on Amazon as a retailer partner, and released in nine countries including France, Germany, Japan, the United Kingdom, and the United States.
 Haus Labs relaunched on June 9, 2022 with new retail partner Sephora.
-The company advertises its products as "supercharged clean artistry makeup powered by innovation."

 History

 Background

 Lady Gaga first used the trademark "Haus Laboratories" between 2012 and 2014, releasing two fragrances, Fame and Eau de Gaga, in association with Coty.

 In February 2018, Gaga filed for trademarks for "Haus Beauty" and "Haus Labs" through her company, Ate My Heart Inc. At the Met Gala in May 2019, fans began to suspect that the makeup she wore was a preview of her upcoming brand.
 She had also used the hashtag #HausBeauty on several posts on her Instagram.
 Haus Laboratories is Gaga's first solo cosmetics venture; previously, she had collaborated with MAC Cosmetics for their 2011 Viva Glam Lipstick campaign, starring in a video directed by Nick Knight.